 Sulphur-laden hot springs are channelled into small public baths inside the compound of Vashisht Mandir.
 The three-level wood-and-stone temple within appears to be new but encases a far older carved stone shrine: pe…

 This rooftop restaurant has great valley views from its expansive patio, plus an inside room with low tables and floor cushions.
-The kitchen does a decent job on a wide-ranging international menu, and it sometimes h…
+The kitchen does a decent job on a wide-ranging international menu.

 The sikhara-style Rama temple, up a few steps from the Vashisht Mandir, has old stone carvings on its exterior and a wooden canopy above.
-The wood-and-stone entrance hall is a modern addition.

 This school, built over a stream, is a key landmark on the walk from Vashisht to Jogini waterfalls.